Ahmed-AG/hackerbot/README.md

 ## Usage
 hackerBot will examine the first word of the user's input. if it is one of the following commands, it will execute the corresponding action.
-Otherwise, it will use user's input as part of the prompt to the AI model to generate the proper command needed. hackerBot Commands:
+Otherwise, it will use user's input as part of the prompt to the AI model to generate the proper command needed.
 Command | Action
 --- | ---|
-exit | Exits hackerbot
 go | Executes the command last generated.
-Used as a human verification step. reload | Reloads skills from files cmd | executes custom commands directly (no AI)
+Used as a human verification step. cmd | executes custom commands directly (no AI) reload | Reloads skills from files exit | Exits hackerbot

 ## Examples